foundry-rs/foundry/crates/config/README.md

 match_path = "*/Foo*"
 no_match_path = "*/Bar*"
 no_match_coverage = "Baz"
-# max concurrent threads
+# Number of threads to use.
+Not set or zero specifies the number of logical cores.
-threads = 16
+threads = 0
 # whether to show test execution progress
 show_progress = true
 ffi = false